 NB: individuals working closely with poultry are no longer thought to be high-risk.

-Employers - eg, healthcare trusts, nursing and care homes - should offer influenza vaccination to staff directly involved in patient care as an adjunct to good infection control procedures:
+Employers - eg, healthcare trusts, and nursing and care homes - should offer influenza vaccination to staff directly involved in patient care as an adjunct to good infection control procedures:

 - Clinicians, midwives and nurses, paramedics and ambulance drivers.